rodcabral/tscan/readme.md

 ░░█░░▀▀█░█░░░█▀█░█░█
 ░░▀░░▀▀▀░▀▀▀░▀░▀░▀░▀

-Tscan is a multithreaded Port Scanner and DNS Lookup tool.
+Tscan is a multithreaded port scanner and DNS lookup tool.

+After install, use ```tscan -h``` for more information.

 ## Install